chef-boneyard/chef-rfc/new/missing-method-missing.md

 - Removes all special treatment of classes in the Chef::Resource and Chef::Provider namespaces
 - Automatically adds resource DSL for all named descendants of Chef::Resource, no matter what their namespace

+## Compatibility

+In Chef 12, three behavior changes will be noted:

+- Stack traces for resource declarations will usually no longer contain `method_missing` (and will instead contain the name of the resources).
+- Classes outside of the Chef::Resource namespace will now be placed in recipe DSL automatically.
+- Warnings are issued for deprecated behavior that will change in Chef 13 (see Deprecations section).

+In Chef 13, deprecated behavior will be removed (along with method_missing).
+All of these have deprecation warnings enabled for Chef 12 (see Deprecations section).

 ## Motivation

     As a Chef user,